Cocaine Addiction

 Cocaine Addiction Treatment

-Cocaine addiction (also known as substance use disorder) is a serious condition that can harm your physical and mental health.
+Cocaine addiction (also known as substance use disorder) is a serious condition that can have a detrimental impact on your physical and mental health.

 In many cases, a combination of therapy—like cognitive behavioral therapy (CBT)—and some form of rehab treatment program is all that’s needed to get your life back on track.